Table of Contents

 The main difference between rack server and blade server is a rack server is an independent server installed in the case, while a blade server needs to work with each other in one server chassis.

-Usage of Rack Server & Blade Server
+What are the usage of Rack Server & Blade Server?

 They are also known for their shape and structure as unlike traditional servers shaped in a PC structure, it is much wider and flatter which could be fit into any server rack.
-Rack servers are considered beneficial if there’s a requirement of small number of servers as they pose low upfront costs being highly economical.
+Rack servers are considered beneficial if there’s a requirement of a small number of servers as they pose low upfront costs being highly economical.